iopsystems/systemslab-demos/llama-bench/README.md

 ## Proposed Analysis Goals

 * Measure the performance of several GPUs running inference on the same model.
+* See how model size impacts inference speed.
 * Evaluate how different quantization methods impact inference speed.
 * Sweep the powercap of a GPU and see how token/s per watt changes.